sourmash-bio/sourmash_plugin_branchwater/doc/README.md

 * third, when searching subsets of large collections, it can be expensive to make a copy of the subset;

-Manifests are a sourmash filetype that catalogs sketch content and can be used to point at many sketches and/or subset large collections of sketches, and they solve this problem.
+Manifests are a sourmash filetype that catalog sketch content and can be used to point at many sketches and/or subset large collections of sketches, and so they provide solutions to these problems.
 In particular, manifests let you provide large collections of sketches/collections of large sketches to `manysearch` and `fastmultigather`, and also let you select a subset of a collection without making a copy.

 The branchwater plugin supports manifest CSVs.
 These can be created from lists of sketches by using `sourmash sig collect` or `sourmash